SolarStratos

-SolarStratos is an aeronautical project aimed at flying a solar-powered airplane for the first time to the stratosphere.
-The SolarStratos airplane is equipped with solar cells but is not able to fly directly on solar power, thus is accurately described as a battery powered electric airplane that is equipped with solar cells; it is planned to be the first manned solar-equipped aircraft to enter the stratosphere.
+SolarStratos is an aeronautical project aimed at flying a piloted solar-powered airplane for the first time to the stratosphere.
+The SolarStratos airplane is equipped with solar cells but is not able to fly directly on solar power, thus is accurately described as a battery powered electric airplane that is equipped with solar cells; it is planned to be the first crewed solar-equipped aircraft to enter the stratosphere.

 Objectives

 SolarStratos is a project officially initiated in March 2014 by Raphaël Domjan.
 It is a two-seater solar plane built by Calin Gologan with which he and his team plan to achieve an altitude record.
 The SolarStratos mission should allow Raphaël Domjan to reach more than 25,000 m, to altitudes hardly ever achieved with conventional propulsion aircraft.

 This eco-exploration aims to demonstrate that renewable energies make it possible to go beyond what is possible with conventional modes of propulsion.
 Ultimately, and after the record flight planned for 2018, Raphaël Domjan and the SolarStratos team wish to commercialize the technologies developed during the stratospheric mission, in particular by developing stratospheric solar drones.